The books listed in this section don't easily fit into one specific category, but rather include a focus which spans a number of areas.

 Starry Starry Night could have been improved with a bit more editing.
 There are a few minor typographical mistakes and the graphs could have been better presented.
 The book's main weakness is an ongoing repetition of the biographical details of Van Gogh's life--the same incidents are mentioned in detail over and over.
 But these are minor criticisms.
 Starry Starry Night is an excellent overview of Vincent van Gogh's physical and mental problems and explores the issue in a scholarly but engaging and entertaining manner.
 Van Meekeren has done an admirable job of historical research and also in the objective diagnosis of a patient dead for more than 110 years.
 Not an easy task, and not always one undertaken successfully by others, but the author's work is commendable.

 Ken Wilkie's book has received a great deal of attention over the years and for good reason.
 It's an interesting tale of searching for Vincent van Gogh through the people that knew him and the places he lived.
 Wilkie's dogged determination in seeking out undiscovered Van Gogh information has been fruitful.
-While searching for information about Van Gogh's time in England Wilkie uncovered a previously unknown early drawing by the artist: Vincent's Boarding House in Hackford Road, Brixton, London.
+While searching for information about Van Gogh's time in England Wilkie uncovered a previously unknown early drawing by the artist: Vincent's Boarding House in Hackford Road, Brixton, London (update: this drawing was later determined not to be a genuine work by Vincent van Gogh).
 The Van Gogh File is an interesting and entertaining exploration of various periods in Van Gogh's life.
 Wilkie knows how to tell a tale: from being bashed over the head with a baguette by the current owner of Theo van Gogh's Paris apartment to scaling the walls of the asylum in Saint-Rémy in order to visit the artist's small room there.

 The Van Gogh File has been updated from its previous editions.
 Readers, however, may find some parts of Wilkie's book a bit anticlimactic.
 In the earlier editions Wilkie sought to prove that Van Gogh had a child with the prostitute Clasina Hoornik who lived with him in The Hague.
 Another set of clues lead Wilkie to believe that an unknown Van Gogh portrait is buried in a garden in Antwerp.
 Now, fourteen years since the last edition of this book came out, both issues remain unresolved.